lamba-simran/Personalization-Theory-Recommender-Systems-Project/part2/README.md

         self.hash_function = function_list
 '''

-Then we will take the minimum hash value for each item and function, only considering the items that have been rated by at least due to the nature of our dataset.
+Then we will take the minimum hash value for each user and function, only considering the items that have been rated by at least one user due to the nature of our dataset.
 We thus create the signature matrix, that only contains the minimum values of hashed indices.

 We then band the signature matrix into different bands and rows.
 For our purposes, we utilized a combination of different values of band size (number of bands) and hash size (the number of hash functions within each band).
 This will dictate whether the or not the items are hashed to the same bucket or not.